libaudioverse/libaudioverse/readme.md

 [GitHub](http://github.com/libaudioverse/libaudioverse)

+I'm trying to raise money for this project, so I can put a few months of full-time work into it.
+Consequently, we have a [GoFundMe](https://gofundme.com/fund-libaudioverse-development).

 ## Introduction ##

 Libaudioverse is a highly flexible realtime audio synthesis library designed to be bound to as many languages as possible.